crate/services-docs/docs/index.md

 :link: tutorials
 :link-type: ref

-Learn how to use some of the key features of CrateDB.
+Learn how to use key features of CrateDB.
 :::